inmarsat-enterprise/idp-developer-kit/docs/using-fieldedge-ultralite.md

 > Note: FieldEdge Ultralite "black box" is not required to make use of the ST2100 modem.
-You can connect directly to the modem using the Developer Breakout cable and extension cables.
+You can connect directly to the modem using the Developer Breakout cable and extension cables, however no messages will be automaticatlly generated except for the `modemRegistration`.

 **FieldEdge *Ultralite*** is an
 [open-source project](https://github.com/inmarsat-enterprise/fieldedge-ultralite)